gabrielbazan/simplyrestful-demo/README.md

 ## Filtering and Pagination

-Filtering and pagination can be applyed using URL parameters.
+Filtering and pagination can be applied using URL parameters.

 ### Filtering